A Basic Overview Of Financial Statements

 - The more equity the better.

-The IS lists all the income and expenses of a company over a period of time, usually a year.
+The Income Statement lists all the income and expenses of a company over a period of time, usually a year.
 Profit equals income minus expenses.
 The more profit the better.

-A company can record income on the IS once they make a sale, even though they haven’t yet received the cash.
+A company can record income on the Income Statement once they make a sale, even though they haven’t yet received the cash.
 This is called accrual accounting.

 Accrual accounting also applies to liabilities.
 CFO’s can use accrual accounting to ‘big up’ their financial statements.
-For instance, they could record sale when they aren’t 100 percent sure they’ll get the cash.
+For instance, they could record sale when they aren’t 100% sure they’ll get the cash.